-Interfund receivables and payables at September 30, 2018 were as follows:
+Interfund receivables and payables at September 30, 2019 were as follows:

-Re eceivable Payable
+Receivable Receivable Payable

-General Fund \$ - \$ 16,831
+General Fund \$ - \$ 272,912

-Infrastructure Surtax Fund 16,831
+Infrastructure Surtax Fund 70,702 =

+Building Fund 202,210 -

-\$ 16,831 \$ 16,831
+\$ 272,912 \$ 272,912

 The outstanding balances between funds result primarily from the time lag between the dates that transactions are recorded in the accounting system and payments between funds are made.
-In the case of the District, the balances between the general fund and the infrastructure surtax fund relate to intergovernmental revenues collected in the general fund that have not yet been transferred to the infrastructure surtax fund.
+The balances between the general fund and the infrastructure surtax fund relate to intergovernmental revenues collected in the general fund that have not yet been transferred to the infrastructure surtax fund.
+The balances between the general fund and the building fund relate to permit revenues collected in the general fund that have not yet been transferred to the building fund.